laymonage/slides-student-maintainer/slides.md

 Well, almost.
 Using sessions would mean that the data will be lost when the user logs out.
 How can I keep the data then?

+I looked it up, and saw that Django has a

 !!!

-I looked it up, and saw that Django has a JSONField for this purpose, but it was only available for Postgres.
+JSONField that lets you store dictionaries and lists!
+But – it was only available for Postgres.
 We did use Postgres on Heroku for the deployed website, but we also used SQLite for local development.
 JSONField was not an option for me.

 So, I was like.
 Okay, how hard is it to have my own JSONField?
 If I can transform the dictionary into a string, I can save it to a TextField.
-Then, I just need some way to parse it back into a dictionary.
+Then, I just need some way to parse the string back into a dictionary.
 And that's...

 !!!

 what I did!
-I just used Python's built-in JSON library to serialize and deserialize the data, then I can save the data in a TextField.
+I just used Python's built-in JSON library to serialize and deserialize the data, then I can save it in a TextField.

-That being said, please don't try this at home!
+That being said, I know that if I were to do this today, I would just use a dedicated model with ForeignKey to store the saved books – but hey, I was just a student back then.
 -->

 ---